Talwandi Madho: Demography

-As of 2011, The village has a total number of 355 houses and population of 1574 of which include 798 are males while 776 are females according to the report published by Census India in 2011.
-Literacy rate of the village is 77.58%, higher than state average of 75.84%.
+As of 2011, the village has a total number of 355 houses and a population of 1574 of which include 798 are males while 776 are females according to the report published by Census India in 2011.
+The literacy rate of the village is 77.58%, higher than state average of 75.84%.
 The population of children under the age of 6 years is 178 which is 11.31% of total population of the village, and child sex ratio is approximately 1046 lower than the state average of 846.

-Most of the people are from Schedule Caste which constiTalwandi Madhoes 39.14% of total population in the village.
+Most of the people are from Schedule Caste which constitutes 39.14% of total population in the village.
 The town does not have any Schedule Tribe population so far.

 As per census 2011, 563 people were engaged in work activities out of the total population of the village which includes 451 males and 112 females.
 According to census survey report 2011, 90.94% workers describe their work as main work and 9.06% workers are involved in marginal activity providing livelihood for less than 6 months.